-- 1. Bottle number - 2.
-Reagent type - Color-coded by reagent group (see (→ p.
-101 - 7.1.1 Reagent groups, types, and stations)) - 4.
-Warning symbol and cross-hatching shows reagent is out of threshold - 5.
-Color or other pattern shows station state (see below) - 6.
-Reagent concentration lcon Bottle state Description Full The bottle holds sufficient reagent to fill a retort at the specified basket level.
+Icon Bottle state Description Full The bottle holds sufficient reagent to fill a retort at the specified basket level.
 In use A reagent transfer is in progress or was aborted.
 The reagent level is between full and empty.
 Empty The bottle has been used to fill a retort.
-There is still reagent in the bottle. -) Dry The bottle has been completely drained leaving only a small amount of residue. ?
+There is still reagent in the bottle.
+Dry The bottle has been completely drained leaving only a small amount of residue. ?
 No bottle The bottle has been removed.
-Untercount Unknown A previously missing bottle has been replaced.
+(2) Unidentities Unknown A previously missing bottle has been replaced.
 You must enter the reagent and state details before using this station.